IM-37 April 18, 2023; IM-27 May 1, 2014; IM-14 January 23, 2003

 - Contract or Self-Employment

-- Mutually agree upon a period of past time that provides the most accurate indication of future income.
+Mutually agree upon a period of past time that provides the most accurate indication of future income if income changes noticeably from month to month.
 Under these circumstances, a two month time period is recommended although a shorter or longer time period may be used to provide a better projection of income.

-- If the applicant works the same number of regular hours each pay period but began working various amounts of overtime prior to the application, determine with the applicant if overtime is expected to continue.
-If the overtime is expected to continue, count it in the income projection.
-If the applicant does not expect the overtime to continue, discuss with the applicant why the change is expected.
-If a reasonable explanation is provided and the overtime is now stopping, the budget would be completed and the overtime amount would be entered on the FMX3 screen in the irregular income field FAMIS will not count the overtime in the income calculation.
+When a reasonable explanation is provided and the overtime is now stopping, budget the overtime as irregular income; and the eligibility system will not count the overtime in the income calculation.
 When contacting an employer to verify overtime, ask if there is an anticipated change in overtime being offered.
 As a rule, employers cannot anticipate how much overtime an individual will work, however, they will know if there is some change in business and whether or not they will be offering more or less overtime to their employees or certain groups of employees.

 Contract or Self Employment Income

-- For households that derive annual income by contract or self-employment in a period of time shorter than one year, average income over a 12-month period, provided the income is not received on an hourly or piece-work basis.
-These households may include school employees, sharecroppers, farmers, and other self-employed households.
-(These provisions do not apply to migrant or seasonal farm workers.
-Refer to Computing Annualizing Self-employment Income and Farm Worker Employment for procedures for averaging self-employed income and income for migrant or seasonal farm workers.)
+For households that earn income by contract or self-employment in a period of time shorter than one year, average income over the appropriate time period, provided the income is not received on an hourly or piece-work basis.
+Staff should select the appropriate pro-ration method corresponding with the time period in which the income is received.
+These households may include school employees, sharecroppers, farmers, and some self-employed households.

-NOTE: In this example, Mrs. Green has the ability to provide wage verification but has not provided it so the application is rejected.
-If due to circumstances beyond her control she is unable to provide wage verification, project income based on a discussion with Mrs. Green.
+Note: In this example, Mrs. Green has the ability to provide wage verification.
+If due to circumstances beyond her control she is unable to provide wage verification, project income based on the discussion with Mrs. Green.

-EXAMPLE: Ms. Smith has worked at the local factory for the past three years doing piece work.
-She works a regular 40 hours per week.
+Example 3: Ms. Smith works a regular 40 hours per week at the local factory for the past three years doing piece work.
 Her income varies from pay period to pay period depending on her production.
 No changes are expected in the piece work rate of pay or in the hours worked.
-After a discussion with Ms. Smith regarding variations in her earnings over the past several months, the eligibility specialist determines that eight pay stubs would prove the best projection of anticipated income.
+After a discussion with Ms. Smith regarding variations in her earnings over the past several months, it is determined that eight pay stubs would prove the best projection of anticipated income.
 Document the use of eight wage stubs to adequately evaluate the income fluctuations.

-EXAMPLE: Mrs. Barry has worked at a department store for the past two years.
+Example 4: Mrs. Barry has worked at a department store for the past two years.
 Her income varies from pay period to pay period due to hours worked.
-A discussion regarding anticipated changes in income reveals that Mrs. Barry has been approved for a pay increase of $.25 per hour.
-Her rate will change from $7.25 to $7.50 per hour for the next pay period as later verified by her supervisor.
-Determine the length of time that would best represent her changes in hours worked.
-Mrs. Barry indicates that five pay periods would provide a good representation of her hours worked and information from the past 30 days supports this.
-The last five wage stubs are provided.
-Multiply the hours on each check by the new rate of pay $7.50/hour.
-Record why five wage stubs were used to project income, and that the projection includes the client’s new rate of pay.
+A discussion regarding anticipated changes in income reveals that Mrs. Barry’s rate of pay will change from $17.25 to $18.25 per hour for the next pay period, which was later verified by her supervisor.
+In discussing what would best represent her income, Mrs. Barry indicates that five pay periods would be the best representation of her hours worked and information from the past 30 days supports this.
+When the last five wage stubs are provided, multiply the hours on each check by the new rate of pay $18.25 per hour.
+Record why five wage stubs were used to project income, and that the projection includes the participant’s new rate of pay.

-EXAMPLE: Ms. Johnson works as a clerk in an insurance firm.
-Her regular hourly rate is $8.00.
+Example 5: Ms. Johnson works as a clerk in an insurance firm.
+Her regular rate of pay is $18.00 per hour.
 However, for the past four months she has been working overtime during each weekly pay period.
 Ms. Johnson states she expects the overtime to continue.
-The eligibility specialist determines, through discussion with Ms. Johnson, that the past two months’ pay periods best represent wages she anticipates receiving.
-Two months after approval, Ms. Johnson, calls in to report that she is no longer working overtime.
-The employer verifies this.
+Staff determines, through discussion with Ms. Johnson, that the past two months’ pay periods best represent wages she anticipates receiving.
+Two months after approval, Ms. Johnson, calls to report that she is no longer working overtime.
+The employer verifies this, and the case is updated.